Introduction

 For enrolment formalities of the Hong Kong e-Channel service, please visit Hong Kong Immigration Department’s website. -

-5. After successful enrolment, how long does it take before Macao SAR residents can enter or exit Hong Kong via e-Channels?
+6. After successful enrolment, how long does it take before Macao SAR residents can enter or exit Hong Kong via e-Channels?

 Answer:

-- In general cases, for enrolment applications completed at the self-service document application kiosks in the 24-hour Government Self-Service Centres, or at the self-service kiosks for “Easy Macao Identification Services” at the Government Affairs Service Centre in the Guangdong-Macau In-depth Cooperation Zone in Hengqin, applicants can use the e-Channels to enter and exit Hong Kong in around 3 hours after successful enrolment.
+- Having enrolled by using the self-service document application kiosks in the Government 24-hour Self-Service Centres in Macao, the Government Affairs Service Centre in the Guangdong-Macau In-depth Cooperation Zone in Hengqin and the “Macao New Neighbourhood” Macau Government 24-hour Self-service Centre, applicants can generally use the e-Channel service to enter and exit Hong Kong in approximately 3 hours after successful enrolment.

 -

-6. Under what circumstances do Macao SAR residents need to re-enrol for the Hong Kong e-Channel service?
+7. Under what circumstances do Macao SAR residents need to re-enrol for the Hong Kong e-Channel service?

 Answer: Macao SAR permanent residents are not required to re-enrol for the Hong Kong e-Channel service after renewal of their identity card due to expiry of validity period.
 However, under the following circumstances, re-enrolment is required after renewal: